sendbird/sendbird-uikit-react/.github/pull_request_template.md

 ## Jira Ticket
 [<TICKET_ID>](https://sendbird.atlassian.net/browse/<TICKET_ID>)

+Note - We are not accpeting external PRs for now

 ## Description Of Changes

 Add a brief description of the changes that you have involved in this PR